-Don't be afraid ๐Ÿ’ช
+Don't be afraid ๐ช

 Many people struggle with imposter syndrome, especially in the software industry.
 Feeling like you are an imposter and doubting your skills and talents can be helpful as it pushes you to stay sharp and constantly develop yourself.
 However, if it's not controlled, it can stop you from taking initiatives, making a presentation, writing a blog, or mentoring people.
 The only way to get away from this is to push yourself into the uncomfort zone.
 Unfortunately, there is no other way.
 If you want to grow in your career in any industry, you have to start mentoring people.
 This is a mandatory activity as it brings many benefits required for more senior positions.

-Is it hard? ๐Ÿ™‡โ€โ™‚๏ธ
+Is it hard? ๐โโ๏ธ

 It depends.
 Being a great mentor might be challenging, but taking the first step is not.
 Similarly, being a great software engineer or musician is hard, but the only thing the first step requires is passion.
 Passion for knowledge sharing, helping people, and increasing your leadership skills are enough to get started as a mentor.
 I am not saying mentoring requires no talents; it does; organising tasks and setting goals are some of them, but there is no prerequisite for getting started.

-What is the worst-case scenario? ๐Ÿคทโ€โ™‚๏ธ
+What is the worst-case scenario? ๐คทโโ๏ธ

-One is born as a good mentor, but everyone can learn and share knowledge at some level.
-When I feel uncomfortable doing something, I always ask myself, What would be the worst-case scenario?.
-One of the principles of Stoicism is "Above View", which states, How important would that be in 5 or 10 years?.
-These questions help me overcome the fear of making a step which I know I should do.
 The worst case scenario would be a not "efficient" mentorship relationship with your mentee, and they might lose interest.
 However, until you get to the point where they lose all their interest, you have plenty of opportunities to turn the ship around.

 The journey is full of experiences where you can get coached by your mentor, manager or colleague on how to overcome any difficulties.
 This is an excellent opportunity to increase your skills in building relationships and communicating.
 The first couple of sessions (called "chemistry sessions") of mentoring are usually designed to ensure it works for both ends, so there is no commitment in case it doesn't.

-Why would you do it? ๐Ÿคจ
+Why would you do it? ๐คจ

 Mentoring is full of knowledge.
 Here are some:

-• You get to see problems or concerns you used to have and how you can help people overcome or avoid them.
+- You get to see problems or concerns you used to have and how you can help people overcome or avoid them.

-• You get to see people having different problems than you, problems you haven't faced or imagined existed.
+- You get to see people having different problems than you, problems you haven't faced or imagined existed.

-• You get to see people approaching issues differently.
+- You get to see people approaching issues differently.

 I wish I had a mentor when I was younger to guide me throughout my career and life.
 Most of the lessons I learnt the hard way but it doesn't have to be like that.
 There is also one question that you can ask yourself Would you mentor your 5 year old self?
-If yes, then there is no reason not to do it for other people.

-Benefits ๐Ÿ™Œ
+Benefits ๐

 As I mentioned previously, being able to mentor people is vital if you want to progress in your career.
 When people think of the mentor-mentee relationship, the mentee is often believed to reap all the benefits.
 The fact is that it's a symbiotic relationship, which means both sides benefit.